hmfe/7549/hm/README.md

 Search App

 A search app for stock tickers using the public api https://www.alphavantage.co/documentation/#symbolsearch.
-The App can be used as a standalone or be easily integrated as a component.
-I decided to keep it simple and slim thus only used a few 3rd party frameworks - no react/vue/jquery or similar.
+The App can be used as standalone or be integrated as a component.
+With this in mind I decided to keep it simple and slim thus only used a few 3rd party frameworks - no react/vue/jquery or similar.
 However parts of the solution has sprinkles of React/Marionette/Redux, basically I used concepts and ideas I enjoy working with.